lebedec/farmisto/game/README.md

 *   [Inventory](src/domains/inventory)

     While playing game, player will acquire a good many items.
-Some will be looted from fallen enemies.
 Some will be purchased from a merchant or crafted.
     Inventory domain represents these items, solves management and storage problems.

+### Math

+Probably the most common aspect of game development is vector math.
+This module handles this and provides any math calculations which can be shared between domains, server and client sides.
+For example collision detection need not only for physics domain update, but for client side prediction to compensate network lag and make possible smooth animation.

+### API

+When the player performs any action, the API is the single place where this action should be defined.

+### Collections

+This module implements specialized collection data types providing alternatives to Rust general purpose built-in collections.

+### Data

+Defines process of game save and load, separates game domains logic and concrete implementation of data access layer.

+### Model

+The universe domain implements game model by composition of multiple domain objects.
+Any references from API should only go to the universe objects.